-We must understand that our sexuality is simply a part of us; it is not all of who we are.
+We must understand—and teach our children—that our sexuality is simply a part of us; it is not all of who we are.
 It’s not what defines us as individuals.
-As children of God, we are so much more than sexual beings.
+We are so much more than sexual beings.

-Though the Catholic Church teaches that we must wait until we are married to engage in sexual intercourse and that sexual intercourse has both unitive and procreative ends, it does not teach that sexuality is bad or something we should be ashamed of.
+The Catholic Church teaches that we must wait until we are married to engage in sexual intercourse and that sexual intercourse has both unitive and procreative ends, but it does not teach that sexuality is bad or something we should be ashamed of.
 Quite the contrary.
 Sex is beautiful and wonderful.
 In fact, its inherent beauty is why we should not share it with just anyone.
-Sex is a gift, and we must not abuse this gift.
-Furthermore, we must not give this gift to just any random person.
-Think about it this way: would you arbitrarily walk up to a person at a bar and give him/her a piece of expensive jewelry?
+Sex is a gift, and we must not abuse this gift or give this gift to just any random person.
+Think about it this way: Would you arbitrarily walk up to a person at a bar and give him a piece of expensive jewelry?
 No, you would not.
-So why would you give him/her something even more valuable—yourself?
-Human sexuality is a gift we must all treasure and nurture.
+So why would you give him something even more valuable—yourself?
+Though society likes to teach differently, human sexuality is a gift we must all treasure and nurture.

 This is what our children should understand about sexuality, but Planned Parenthood teaches the opposite.
 It even espouses nonsense like this: “Sex means different things to different people, so virginity can mean different things, too.”

 Every person should have access to quality healthcare, but the kind of care that Planned Parenthood provides is not the kind of care that prioritizes the emotional, physical, and spiritual well-being of its clients.
 Time and time again, we see that Planned Parenthood cares about just one thing: money.

 An organization that profits from dead babies and broken people has no place in our society.